TRANSITION TALK

 DEAL STRUCTURE: BANK FINANCING

+Bank financing has become a more readily available option for buyers to acquire in the M&A space.
 Before bank financing was available to buyers in this industry, seller financing was previously born out of necessity and created an “economic marriage” between the buyer and seller.
 It created an incentive for the seller to ensure successful transition of the majority of the client accounts and protected the buyer in the event the accounts did not transfer or in the event of significant change in the market that was beyond their control.
-As lenders, sellers were allowing the buyer to spread payments over a five-year period on average, charging approximately 5% interest.
-Comparatively, banks were offering buyers the ability to stretch payments over ten years at a rate slightly higher than what sellers were charging.
-As such, we have observed an increase in buyers electing to use bank financing over seller financing.
+As lenders, sellers were allowing the buyer to spread payments over a five-year period on average, charging approximately 4% to 5% interest on average.
+Comparatively, banks were offering buyers the ability to stretch payments over seven to ten years at a rate slightly higher than what sellers were charging.
+As such, we have observed an increase in buyers electing to use bank financing, albeit bank financing tends to ebb and flow with the rise and fall of interest rates.

-However, buyers understand the importance of creating an incentive for the seller to successfully transition the clients and the goodwill.
+However, buyers understand the importance of creating an incentive for the seller to successfully transition their client relationships.
 To this end, even when a buyer finances the deal through the bank, we rarely observe true, 100% non-refundable cash payments being made at closing.
-Typically, buyers are willing to pay up to 75% cash at closing and will have the seller carry a subordinated note on the balance.
-Alternatively, they will pay 100% of the purchase price at closing, but a portion of the purchase price—25% or more—is held in an escrow account until the seller’s post-closing consulting contract has been fulfilled or the majority of the assets have transferred to the buyer.
+Typically, buyers are willing to pay up to 70% cash at closing and will escrow or have the seller carry a subordinated note on the balance.

 While there are benefits and drawbacks to both bank and seller financing, both deal structures contain several core components:

-• The seller’s agreement to provide post-closing consulting to help transfer the assets;
+• The seller’s agreement to provide post-closing consulting to help transition the client relationships;

-• The seller’s agreement to not compete or solicit the clients subject to the purchase agreement;
+• The seller’s agreement to not compete, solicit, or accept the client relationships;

-• A financial incentive for the seller to successfully transition the clients and their goodwill; and
+• A financial incentive for the seller to successfully transition the client relationships; and

 • A financial benefit to the buyer allowing them to make payments over time.

 We have not seen a significant difference in purchase price when comparing seller- and bank-financed deals.
-However, for true cash deals, where 100% of the purchase is paid as a non-refundable cash payment at closing, we usually observe discounts in the range of 15–35%.
-The increased discount here is typically because these types of transactions only include two of the four aforementioned elements:
+However, for true cash deals, where 100% of the purchase is paid as a non-refundable cash payment at closing (a rare event in this space), we usually see a sizable discount on the purchase price.
+The discount here is typically because these types of transactions only include two of the four aforementioned elements:

-• The seller’s agreement to provide post-closing consulting to help transfer the assets; and
+• The seller’s agreement to provide post-closing consulting to help transition the client relationships; and

-• The seller’s agreement to not compete or solicit the clients subject to the purchase agreement.
+• The seller’s agreement to not compete, solicit, or accept the client relationships.

 TAX TREATMENT

-In an asset-based sale, there are three common classes of assets: (1) the book of business itself; (2) the seller’s consulting agreement—i.e. agreement to help transition the clients to the buyer; and (3) the seller’s agreement to not compete with the buyer.
+In an asset-based sale, there are three common classes of assets: (1) the client goodwill; (2) the seller’s consulting agreement—i.e. agreement to help transition the client relationships to the buyer; and (3) the seller’s agreement to not compete with the buyer or solicit or accept business from the client relationships that have been transitioned from seller to buyer.
 The tax allocation of the purchase price with respect to these types of assets adds to the shared reward for both buyers and sellers.

-The sale of assets—on average 85% of the purchase price—is predominantly taxed at long-term capital gains rates for the seller and is considered an intangible asset to the buyer that can be amortized over 15 years.
-The remaining 15% is typically allocated between the seller’s consulting agreement to provide post-closing transition assistance (on average 10% of the purchase price) and the seller’s agreement to not compete or solicit the clients subject to transition (on average 5% of the purchase price).
-Table 9.2 outlines how the four common classes of assets are reported for tax purposes and the benefit of such treatment from both the buyer’s and seller’s perspective.
+The sale of goodwill—on average 92% of the purchase price—is predominantly taxed at long-term capital gains rates for the seller and is considered an intangible asset to the buyer that can be amortized over 15 years.
+The remaining 8% is typically allocated between the seller’s consulting agreement to provide post-closing transition assistance (on average 6% of the purchase price) and the seller’s agreement to not compete with the buyer or solicit or accept business from the client relationships post-closing (on average 2% of the purchase price).
+Table 9.2 outlines how the three common classes of assets are reported for tax purposes and the benefit of such treatment from both the buyer’s and seller’s perspective.

-One of most commonly ignored benefits of the tax treatment of the purchase price is the fee for the seller’s post-closing consulting.
-This is a service provided by the seller, and as such the consulting fee is expensed by the buyer in the year that it is paid.
-This means that if a buyer pays one-third of the purchase price at closing, he or she can offset a portion of the down payment by expensing the following:
+One of most commonly ignored benefits of the tax treatment of the purchase price is the compensation for the seller’s post-closing consulting.
+This is a service provided by the seller, and as such is expensed by the buyer in the year that it is paid.
+This means that if a buyer pays one-third of the purchase price at closing, they can offset a portion of the down payment by expensing the following:

-• The portion of the purchase price allocated to the seller’s post-closing assistance, paid to seller in advance of the performance of the seller’s consulting duties; and
+• The portion of the purchase price allocated to the seller’s post-closing consulting, which is typically paid to the seller in advance of the performance of the seller’s consulting duties; and

-• The pro-rated amount of 1/15th of the client accounts and seller’s goodwill.
+• The pro-rated amount of 1/15th of the acquired goodwill.

 Though every deal is different, it is important that both buyer and seller understand each other’s expectations in addition to the common components, tax considerations, and financing options for structuring the sale of a financial services business.